 Andrea Fatona is an independent curator and an associate professor at the OCAD University.
 She is concerned with issues of equity within the sphere of the arts and the pedagogical possibilities of art works produced by ‘other’ Canadians in articulating broader perspectives of Canadian identities.
 Her broader interest is in the ways in which art, ‘culture’ and ‘education’ can be employed by to illuminate complex issues that pertain to social justice, citizenship, belonging, and nationhood.
 She is the recipient of awards from Canada Council for the Arts, Ontario Arts Council, the Social Sciences and Humanities Research Council of Canada.
 Fatona is a Canada Research Chair Tier 2 in Canadian Black Diasporic Cultural Production.

-We are grateful to Hapa Collaborative, The Bulletin (JCCA), ElementIQ, SFU David Lam Centres, The Canada Council for the Arts, BC Arts Council and City of Vancouver for their financial and in-kind support of this series.
+We are grateful to Hapa Collaborative, The Bulletin (JCCA), ElementIQ, SFU David Lam Centre, The Canada Council for the Arts, BC Arts Council and City of Vancouver for their financial and in-kind support of this series.